Veterinarians Need Disability Income Insurance

 Individual DI policies promise that costs cannot rise for any reason.
 AVMA group coverage does not.

-There is no promise of holding cost, and much like a term life policy, a surprising letter with a rate increase can show up in your mailbox at any time.
+So a surprising letter with a rate increase can show up in the mail at any time.

 The AVMA group plan forces you to purchase something called “decreasing term life insurance.”